pen-lang/pen/README.md

 ## Vision

-Pen aims to make large-scale software development efficient where a number of people develop software together over a long time.
+Pen aims to make large-scale software development efficient where a number of people develop software together.
 To realize that, it focuses on software **maintainability** and **portability**.

 - Maintainability
   - Simplicity: Everyone can learn the language and participate in actual development quickly.